Recap of Adam’s Alpha Testing AMA About the Digitex Testnet

 A: Adam explains again that the market maker bots are set to be very active right now and will be a little calmer in mainnet.
 However, they will still be very active.
 And depending on how much DGTX we make in system gains by the liquidation engine, they could still be set to give lots of fills like they currently are doing.

-We might have a lot of system gains to give back to traders through the market makers, so it is possible that the market makers could be very active like they are now.
+We might have a lot of system gains to give back to Betfair Traders through the market makers, so it is possible that the market makers could be very active like they are now.

 Q: What have been the main findings from testing so far – technically any challenges that you were not expecting?